kriegercisneros/phase-3-project/README.md

             $ code ~/.zshrc

+    e.
 This will open up the file in your code editor (assuming you have the code command installed in your editor.
 If you do not, do a quick google search to find out how to do that, or open the file in whatever way you know how.)

-        + add the following to the end of your file
+    f. add the following to the end of your file

             if which pyenv > /dev/null; then
                 eval "$(pyenv init -)";
             fi

-        + We want to load the new settings.
+    g.
+We want to load the new settings.
 Type:

             $ source ~/.bash_profile